Web Hosting - Guide for Using Open Source Packages

 Division of Responsibilities

-The Web Hosting service can accommodate most open source applications.
+The Web Hosting service can accommodate many open source applications.
 We maintain nightly backups of site files (using BuckyBackup) and databases for disaster recovery purposes.

 Application Owner(s) Responsibilities: